Computer-Using Agents and Human Checkpoints

 Typical loop

 This is more adaptive than classic RPA.
-Still weaker than humans on ambiguous/high-stakes tasks.
+It is still weaker than humans on ambiguous or high-stakes tasks.

 Action lanes I use